rishithaNallakalva/Metaphoto_App/README.md

 METAPHOTO is built using the following technologies:

-- **ReactJS**: For the user interface development, providing a dynamic and responsive front-end experience.
+- **ReactJS(Redux)**: For the user interface development, providing a dynamic and responsive front-end experience.
 - **NodeJS**: As the backend environment for handling API requests and managing server-side operations.
 - **ExpressJS**: A fast and minimalist web framework for Node.js, used for building robust APIs.
 - **HTML**: For structuring the web pages and presenting content.